 Carbonate platforms and their slopes are sensitive indicators of sea level variations, as they predominantly record growth during sea level highstands and shut down during sea level lowstands.
 Sampling these platforms records sea level change in a "dipstick" fashion.
 On the other hand, sediments on platform margins and slopes record sea level variations as alternations of shallowing and deepening sequences.
-Leg 194 drill sites on the Marion Plateau, northeast Australia (Figs. F1, F2), were positioned to establish the magnitude of the late middle Miocene (calcareous nannofossil Zones N12-N14; 12.5-11.4 Ma) sea level fall using both of these depositional systems.
-This information will provide an independent calibration of a significant part of the global sea level curve.
-An important characteristic of the stratigraphic relationships investigated during Leg 194 is that the drill sites are located in an area without major basement structuring.
+Leg 194 drill sites on the Marion Plateau, northeast Australia (Figs. F1, F2) were positioned to establish the magnitude of the middle Miocene Zones N12-N14 sea level fall (12.5-11.4 Ma) using both of these depositional systems.
+This information will provide an independent assessment of an important part of the global sea level curve.
+An important characteristic of the stratigraphic relationships investigated during Leg 194 is that the drill sites are located in an area without intervening structural elements.
 Thus, subsidence of the platform is likely to have affected all sites equally, enabling the true amplitude of the sea level fall to be determined.